ValentinGenev/chrome-fb-feed-filter/README.md

 # Chrome extension for Facebook
-Lets Facebook users hide posts from their feed based on:
+Lets Facebook users hide posts from their feed based on string matches withing the posts.
-- poster; and
-- if post is suggested by Facebook itself.